Wrocław: Second World War

 In 1945, the city became part of the front lines and was the site of the brutal Siege of Breslau.
 Adolf Hitler had in 1944 declared Breslau to be a fortress (Festung), to be held at all costs.
 An attempted evacuation of the city took place in January 1945, with 18,000 people freezing to death in icy snowstorms of −20 C weather.
 In February 1945, the Soviet Army approached the city and the German Luftwaffe began an airlift to the besieged garrison.
 A large area of the city centre was demolished and turned into an airfield by the defenders.
 By the end of the three-month siege in May 1945, half the city had been destroyed.
 Breslau was the last major city in Germany to surrender, capitulating only two days before the end of the war in Europe.
 Civilian deaths amounted to as many as 80,000.
 In August the Soviets placed the city under the control of German communists.

-Following the Yalta Conference held in February 1945, where the new geopolitics of Central Europe were decided, the terms of the Potsdam Conference decreed that along with almost all of Lower Silesia, the city would again become part of Poland in exchange for Poland's loss of the city of Lwów along with the massive territory of Kresy in the east, which was annexed by the Soviet Union.
+Following the Yalta Conference held in February 1945, where the new geopolitics of Central Europe were decided, the terms of the Potsdam Conference decreed that along with almost all of Lower Silesia, the city would become again part of Poland in exchange for Poland's loss of the city of Lwów along with the massive territory of Kresy in the east, which was annexed by the Soviet Union.
 The Polish name of Wrocław was declared official.
 There had been discussion among the Western Allies to place the southern Polish-German boundary on the Eastern Neisse, which meant post-war Germany would have been allowed to retain approximately half of Silesia, including those parts of Breslau that lay on the west bank of the Oder.
 However, the Soviet government insisted the border be drawn at the Lusatian Neisse farther west.